codeninja-404/pixel_pulse/README.md

 └── README.md         # Documentation for entire project
 ```

+## Features

+- **Enhanced Security**: Robust security measures for both client and backend, specifically for admin pages.
+- **Admin Dashboard**: Effortlessly manage posts, comments, and users with full CRUD operations via MongoDB.
+- **Responsive Design**: Fully responsive layout with an elegant dark mode for optimal user experience on any device.
+- **Sophisticated Search**: Advanced search functionality, including title search, result limiting, and sorting through a sleek sidebar using cutting-edge MongoDB queries.
+- **Interactive Community**: Users can easily leave, edit, and delete comments, fostering a dynamic and engaging community.
+- **Performance Optimization**: Optimized performance for fast loading times and smooth interactions, ensuring a superior user experience.

 ## Getting Started

 Follow these steps to get the application up and running: